 Distributing Partner - Any organization that receives the donation on its way from the Donor to the patient.
-Organizations that could fall into this category include, but are not limited to, governmental agency(ies), NGOs, hospitals, clinics, etc. Each Distributing Partner is accountable, in regards to tracking, management and compliance, to the Donor.
+Organizations that could fall into this category include, but are not limited to, governmental agency(ies), NGOs, hospitals, clinics, etc. Each Distributing Partner is accountable, regarding tracking, management and compliance, to the Donor.

 Donor - The organization that offers the product for donation to a Distributing Partner.
 This could include, but is not limited to, Companies or NGOs.
-All Distributing Partners should be held accountable to the DONOR in regards to tracking and management of the donated product.
+All Distributing Partners should be held accountable to the Donor regarding tracking and management of the donated product.